i6h/connectqueue/README.md

 ## Acknowledgments 🌟

-A big thank you to the Nick78111 for their work on the original project! 🙌 This repository is forked from [Re2team/connectqueue](https://github.com/Re2team/connectqueue/). 🚀
+A big thank you to **Nick78111** for their work on the original project! 🙌 This repository is forked from [Re2team/connectqueue](https://github.com/Re2team/connectqueue/). 🚀

+### Special Thanks

+Thanks to [KamiSensei](https://forum.cfx.re/t/free-connectqueue-discord-priority-bot/5258282/6?u=its4lion) for suggesting the `GetPlayerRole` export. 🙌